huynxtb/progcoder-shop-microservices/README.md

 ### Course Series: .NET Microservices - Shopping Cart (Beginner to Pro)

 This is a comprehensive course series covering everything from basics to advanced topics.
-See the complete course outline in [`Youtube Series.md`](Youtube Series.md).
+See the complete course outline in [`YOUTUBE_SERIES.md`](YOUTUBE_SERIES.md).

 **What you'll learn**:
 - Building microservices with .NET 8 and Clean Architecture